moiSentineL/ThoughtLogger/README.md

 Customise according to your needs.
 Simple to use.

 ## Changelog for version 2.1
-**NOTE: The file gets replaced with a new one, so you must change the custom text manually.**
+**NOTE: The ini file gets replaced with a new one, so you must change the custom text manually.**
 - Added background color customisation options in .ini file.
 - Added font color customisation options in .ini file.
 - Better buttons.